 By Martin Søberg

-Dame Zaha Hadid is the uncrowned queen of contemporary iconic architecture.
+Dame Zaha Hadid (31 October 1950 - 31 March 2016) was the uncrowned queen of contemporary iconic architecture.
 Her buildings practically scream, "I'm a Hadid".
-A bona fide autrice, Hadid is without a doubt the world's most famous woman in a starchitect stratosphere strangely dominated by her masculine peers.
+A bona fide autrice, Hadid was without a doubt the world's most famous woman in a starchitect stratosphere strangely dominated by her masculine peers.